Fear of Obesity – Obesophobia

 Free Initial Consultations for the Fear of Obesity

-We offer all prospective clients a FREE initial consultation to discuss your Fear of Obesity prior to commencing any treatment plans.
+We offer all prospective clients FREE initial consultations to discuss your Obesophobia problems prior to commencing any psychotherapy programmes.